MaggieWalsh/24-7-Scores/README.md

     * ## Research Analysis

-      People appreciate not having to jumpt between multiple sites to get different information relating to their interests.
+      People appreciate not having to jump between multiple sites to get different information relating to their interests.
 One place to get all the latest updates is what people are looking for.

   * ## Persona and Their Goals